jsdeemon/linkedin_message_bot/README.md

 # Linkedin Bot (Python + Selenium)
-## Automatically searchs people and connects to them with message
+## Automatically searches people and connects to them with message

 ### You can use any web browser.
 Example Download gecko driver for linux
 ```bash